siddhantmaharana/blog/content/about/index.md

 ---
 title: "About"
-date: 2023-03-04
 ---

 I'm Siddhant, a data scientist based in Atlanta.
-Most of my reading spans economics, experimentation methods, and how the world works.
-Beyond the world of data and p-values, you'll find me running Atlanta's streets or camped out in a coffee shop with my camera and a good book.
+I spend most of my time reading about economics, experimentation methods, and how the world works Beyond the world of data and p-values, you'll find me running Atlanta's streets or camped out in a coffee shop with my camera and a good book.

 ## Connect